poblabs/OpenSprinkler-Push-Notifications/README.md

 (c) drsprite <drsprite@github.com> - http://github.com/drsprite
 Please read LICENSE for licensing info

-This is a simple Python script that will check the OpenSprinkler API for running sprinkler zones (or stations).
-If a station is running, it will use the Instapush service to send a push notification to your device.
+This is a Python script that will check the <a href="http://opensprinkler.com" target="_blank">OpenSprinkler</a> API for running sprinkler zones (or stations).
+If a station is running, it will send you a push notification.
+It also will check to see if the rain sensor has been activated and send a notification for that event as well.

 <img src="http://i.imgur.com/ho8C1qtl.png">